Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Linear Recurrent Neural Networks

 RNNs often host several types of neurons, each activated in a different manner \citep{Elm90,HS97}.
-In contrast to this, we here simply understand an interconnected group of standard neurons as a neural network which may have arbitrary loops, akin to biological neuronal networks.
-We adopt a \emph{discrete time model}, i.e., input and output can be represented by a time series and is processed stepwise by the network.
+In contrast, we understand a homogeneous interconnected group of standard neurons simply as a (recurrent) neural network here, which may have arbitrary loops, akin to biological neuronal networks.
+We adopt a \emph{discrete time model}, that is, the input and output are represented by a time series and are processed synchronously and stepwise by the network.